wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 You now have an Assets GeoJSON ready to import!

-> ## NOTE
->> After performing a successful AutoCAD DXF Submission below, you'll be emailed the results as a .geojson file too which you can use to reimport the result much faster in future.
+> :information_source: After performing a successful AutoCAD DXF Submission below, you'll be emailed the results as a .geojson file too which you can use to reimport the result much faster in future.

 ## Preparing an Asset AutoCAD DXF Submission

 Importing Assets from an AutoCAD DXF file is a little more involved that the GeoJSON submission method.

 For this example, we'll be using a simple 'office' CAD file that looks like the image below.
 We'll specifically be mapping the rectangular section highlighted below to our new Indoor Map's floor - it's not an exact match, but for the purposes of this example it'll demonstrate how to read the desk positions correctly.

 ![Image showing the mapped area of the CAD](images/cadtutorial/area.png)

 To do this, we need the following:
-* An AutoCAD DXF file with named blocks identifying the soft furnishings we wish to extract (e.g. desks).
+* An AutoCAD DXF file with named blocks identifying the Assets we wish to extract (e.g. desks).
 * A georeference.points file to georeference the coordinates of the CAD file to the world.
 * A config.json file to tell our tools how to 'read' the CAD file and interpret the desk positions.